ASNA/SunFarm/docs/merging-two-screens.md

 <br>
 ## Set new file Job’s overrider class
-Every **DatabaseFile** field instance as a property to set the *Overrider* Job instance.
+Every **DatabaseFile** field instance has a property to set the *Overrider* Job instance.
 This property is used by the `QSys` runtime support to implement [Overriding](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_72/rzasc/redfio.htm).
 You don't need to be concerned if your don't understand right now what *Overriding* means, just know that this reference is required.

 **Source file:** `CustomerAppLogic/CUSTINQ.cs`
 ~~~